jeanarose/README-generator/README.md

 4. In your terminal, go into the directory that you want to host README Generator.
 5. Use the command **git clone [insert SSH key URL]** and click **Enter** (*Requires Git*).## Usage This application can only be used on the command-line and is built for developer use only.

+## Usage
+README Generator can be used to quickly create the basic contents of a quality README.

 ## Credits
 The following people contributed to the success of this application.
 You can view their GitHub profiles by clicking on their names:
 * [Jonathan Watson](https://github.com/jonathanjwatson)